 The 500 changes specified by the ETH, were successfully completed in June 2017 with the correct functioning of the changer and the two axles.
 Taking into account the adjustments to the changer and the different manoeuvres, more than 800 changes were actually carried out with an average performance of 100 daily changes.

-Currently, Phase II of the Service Trials is being carried out.
+Currently, Phase II of the In-Service Tests is being carried out.
 This consists of 50,000 kilometres on Iberian width track (1,668 mm) and, at least 20%, on UIC or international width (1,435 mm), including a minimum of 50 gauge changes, at maximum load and permitted speed.
 The second phase is expected to be completed in February 2018.

-Once the 100,000 kilometres corresponding to Phase I and II of the service trials have been completed, the OGI axles will obtain Authorizations for Service and Circulation and they will be able to run commercial services at the maximum speed authorized, to carry out the 150,000 kilometres corresponding to the third and final phase of these tests.
+Once the 100,000 kilometres corresponding to Phase I and II of the In-Service Tests have been completed, the OGI axles will obtain Authorizations for Service and Circulation and they will be able to run commercial services at the maximum speed authorized, to carry out the 150,000 kilometres corresponding to the third and final phase of these tests.

 With their final accreditation, the OGI Axles will solve the problem of the existence of railway tracks with different widths which slow freight traffic down considerably both in Spain and on the great Cross-border Railway Axes.